 "But Trent has a good manager who trusts him and I think that is a big thing.
 If you have that trust it makes you play better because you have someone who believes in you.
 Hopefully, Klopp is different because he has that vision.
 He has a project at Liverpool that he wants to fulfil and that is when you see young lads getting their opportunity."

-The player himself - a midfielder with Liverpool's youth team - still insists he does not really have a preferred position but perhaps it is the flexibility of someone else - Manchester City's Kyle Walker - that could open the next door for Alexander-Arnold.
+The player himself still insists he does not really have a preferred position but perhaps it is the flexibility of someone else - Manchester City's Kyle Walker - that could open the next door for Alexander-Arnold.
 Walker's recent position switch for England, being used in a back three for the recent friendlies against Netherlands and Italy, changes things a little.

-It is thrilling to imagine what could follow for this teenager.
-As it stands, Trent Alexander-Arnold could have a Champions League winners' medal around his neck on May 26 and be heading off to represent his country at the World Cup.
+Before that there is a game against Stoke at Anfield on Saturday and the small matter of a Champions League semi-final second leg next week, but it is thrilling to imagine what could follow for this teenager.
+As it stands, Trent Alexander-Arnold is an 11/8 shot to have a Champions League winners' medal around his neck on May 26.
 What a season that would be.